-- Type a string in the Prefix box if you want to start all file names with the same text. - Choose a setting from the Numbering drop-down list to indicate whether you want to number clips or use their original file names. - Type a string in the Suffix box if you want to end all file names with the same text.
+- c.
+If you want to rename files, select the Rename files check box.
+Renaming ensures that source files will not be overwritten. - Type a string in the Prefix box if you want to start all file names with the same text. - Choose a setting from the Numbering drop-down list to indicate whether you want to number clips or use their original file names. - Type a string in the Suffix box if you want to end all file names with the same text.

-For example, if you wanted to name clips using a convention such as Commercial 001 Camera1.mxf, you would type Commercial in the Prefix box, choose 3 digits from the Numbering drop-down list, and type Camera1 in the Suffix box.
+For example, if you wanted to name clips using a convention such as Commercial_001_Camera1.mxf, you would type Commercial in the Prefix box, choose 3 digits from the Numbering drop-down list, and type Camera1 in the Suffix box.

-👱 If you're exporting a still-image sequence for use in an editor that has specific file-naming requirements, you can use the Rename files controls to ensure your exported files are compliant with your editor's requirements.
+- If you're exporting a still-image sequence for use in an editor that has specific file-naming requirements, you can use the Rename files controls to ensure your exported files are compliant with your editor's requirements. - d.

-- d.
 Select the Copy all related media radio button if you want to copy all media related to the selected clips (metadata, proxy clips, and extra files). - When SR Live metadata source is set to External file in the Options pane, .srm files are not included with the copy operation.
-For more information, see "SR Live for HDR settings" on page 160. - Only the Copy all related media option is available when the destination volume is a Sony device. - 🔼 If you need to copy all files from a volume, you can use the Back Up Source command.
-For more information, please see "Backing up a volume" on page 54. - e.
-Select the Copy clips only radio button if you want to copy only full-resolution clips. - $ilde{f L}$ Only the Copy clips only option is available when copying to a non-Sony device. - f.
-Select the Copy proxy only radio button if you want to copy only proxy-resolution clips and all media related to the selected clips (metadata, proxy clips, and extra files). - When you edit the metadata for a proxy file, the metadata for the full-resolution clip is updated when you copy the proxy clip back to the device.
-For more information, see "Viewing and editing metadata" on page 99. - q.
-Select the Copy only between mark points check box if you want to copy only the media between the in and out points when copying files.
-For more information, see playback" on page 93 or "Editing Catalyst Prepare options" on page 155.
+For more information, see "SR Live for HDR settings" on page 168. - Only the Copy all related media option is available when the destination volume is a Sony device. - If you need to copy all files from a volume, you can use the Back Up Source command.
+For more information, please see "Backing up a volume" on page 51. - e.
+Select the Copy clips only radio button if you want to copy only full-resolution clips. - A Only the Copy clips only option is available when copying to a non-Sony device. - f.
+Select the Copy proxy only radio button if you want to copy only proxy-resolution clips and all media related to the selected clips (metadata, proxy clips, and extra files).